diffalot/diff.mx/_posts/2014-10-10-sword-art-online.markdown

 atrocious in it's use of [the damsel in distress trope](http://www.feministfrequency.com/tag/damsel-in-distress/).

-being a little bored tonight, tired of television (hence the renewed interest in anime), and unable to find anything new that could catch my interest, i thought, "what the hell, i'll see if the second season continues the bad or brings back the good elements of the first season."  and was i pleasantly
+being a little bored tonight, tired of american and british television (hence the renewed interest in anime), and unable to find anything new that could catch my interest, i thought, "what the hell, i'll see if the second season continues the bad or brings back the good elements of the first season."  and was i pleasantly surprised: yes.
-surprised: yes.

 not only does season two abandon the damsel in distress shenanigans, but the new hero we meet is a young girl gamer who is no damsel in distress, but also